MeetPatel89/data-structures-3.0/README.md

 ## Nodes

 Nodes are the most fundamental of all data structures.
-They are used to build many other complex data structures
+They are used to build many other complex data structures.

+## Recursion

+When you call a function or method from within that function or method.